-HP Slate 7 officially available, packs Jelly Bean and $169.99 price tagAlex Wagner - Deputy Managing Editor, News Desk
+HP Slate 7 officially available, packs Jelly Bean and $169.99 price tagAlex Wagner - Editorial Director of News and Content

 Following a website error that had pushed the Slate 7's launch back to June, HP has officially made its new Android tablet available for purchase.
 The HP Slate 7 now has its own listing in HP's online shop, complete with a $169.99 price tag.
 The model being sold by HP features a silver back rather than the red one that we saw at MWC 2013.